capstone-kubernetes-aas/class-documents/2-vision-statement.md

 \begin{minipage}{\linewidth}
   \color{Bittersweet}
-  Changes from Winter Term 2022: No changes have been made to this section.
+  Changes from Winter Term 2022: No changes have been made to this section. \\
+  Changes from Spring Term 2022: No changes have been made to this section.
 \end{minipage}

 When our project is complete, a user will be able to quickly customize our pipeline to suit their workflow with a single